MarkKyrollos/NEW_GAME/README.md

 ## 👥 Authors

-Built by Mark Kyrollos and collaborators as a Qt/C++ game project.
+Built by Mark Kyrollos, MagdElDin Mohammed, and Mahmoud Aly